If you have money to put into savings, it’s easy to get overwhelmed by the number of options available.

 Additional-rate taxpayers with no PSA will be taxed on the full £900 interest earned.
 This means they will need to pay £405 in income tax.

-From 6 April 2024, you can open and pay into multiple cash ISAs in the same tax-year, as long as you don’t exceed your £20,000 allowance across all your accounts.
+Since 6 April 2024, you have been able to open and pay into multiple cash ISAs in the same tax-year, as long as you don’t exceed your £20,000 allowance across all your accounts.
 For example, you could save £10,000 in one cash ISA and £10,000 in a different cash ISA.
 This rule change doesn't apply to Lifetime ISAs or Junior cash ISAs.

-In contrast to ISAs, there’s no limit on the amount you can deposit in savings accounts.
+In contrast, there’s no limit on the amount you can deposit in savings accounts.
 You can deposit as much as you like in one or more savings accounts, although you should be aware that individual providers may set their own minimum and maximum limits.

 There are no universal rules or limits on withdrawing money from an easy access savings account, although some providers may set their own individual restrictions.